Testing includes both pre-arrival and at-arrival testing, as well as ongoing screening of asymptomatic individuals during the semester.

 Upon arrival to campus (New Haven)

-- All students arriving on campus or already on campus must have a viral (PCR) test through the Yale COVID-19 Screening Program prior to the start of the fall semester.
+- All students arriving on campus or already on campus must have a viral (PCR) test through the Yale COVID-19 Screening Program prior to the start of the semester.

 - All students must quarantine in their residences until a negative arrival test result is received.